RECIPES

 *You can play with the quantities depending on how many hungry mouths you have to feed, just try to keep it at a ratio of around 1:1 for the swede and the potatoes and half that value for any other vegetables you want to throw in.

-- Cut the onions, carrots, swede and sweet potatoes up into nice big chunks
+- Cut the swede, carrots and onions up into nice big chunks

 - Add the onion and heat for a minute or so until soft

-- Bring to a boil, then turn down the heat and allow to bubble away for 3 hours, stirring occasionally
+- Bring the main scouse pot to a boil, then turn down the heat and allow to bubble away with no lid on for ~3 hours until it reaches your desired thickness, stirring occasionally.

 Don’t let the food stick to the bottom of the pot!
-Add more salt and pepper as desired.
-A bit of Worcestershire sauce usually goes down well.
-Scouse is wonderfully reheatable, but if it’s super thick just add a little more water.
+Add salt and pepper as desired.
+A splash of vegan Worcestershire sauce usually goes down a treat, but you can live without it.
+Scouse is awesomely reheatable, but if it starts getting too thick just add more water.